A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 Conclusion

 That’s the majority of my proven system.
-Attitude is so important to a Software Engineer role.
+Attitude is so important to a software engineering role.
 Technology changes overnight, and stress is part of the job.
 With the right interview questions, you can greatly increase your chances of adding rockstars to your team.

 Remember to tailor the interview process to the company’s needs and be open-minded to candidates from non-traditional backgrounds.
-The best Software Engineers often have a rebellious streak burning in them.
+The best software developers often have a rebellious streak burning in them.
 This seems to work in their favor when they need to find alternative solutions to tough problems.